How to clean central air

 Frequently Asked Questions

-How often should I clean my central air conditioner?
+How often should I clean my central air system?

-It's recommended to clean your central air conditioner at least once per year, typically in the spring before heavy use.
+You should clean your central air system at least once a year, typically in the spring before the cooling season.

 Connect with certified professionals in your area